com-480-data-visualization/project-2023-dunkdata/milestone2.md

 ### Team Performance:

 In a typical NBA season, each of the 30 teams play 82 regular season games (+ additional playoff games if they qualify), with roughly half of these being at home and half on the road.
-With this visualisation, we aim to capture both head-to-head and home vs away performance for each team.
+Often, certain teams will get labelled as being a bad road team, or they might have a reputation for having a big home court advantage or dominating a certain matchup etc. With this visualisation, we aim to capture both head-to-head and home vs away performance for each team to see if these reputations hold up in reality.

 We will make a visualisation as shown below, where a user can select a given team and a metric they’re interested in, to:
 - See aggregated stats for all home vs away games